bergthor13/VehicleGPS/README.md

 # VehicleGPS
+## Overview
+VehicleGPS is a program written in Python that communicates with an u-blox GPS chip using the UBX protocol, and displays various data points.
+VehicleGPS can also communicate with a car using the OBD-II protocol and display data from the car's computer and its various sensors.
+### Screens structure
+The main screen is divided into 2 main sections.
+Status bar and main view.
+The status bar is always visible.
+The main view is used for multiple views.
+For example the Gauge view or the Settings view.

+### Gauge view
+This view is divided into six parts:
+Speed
+Various OBD Data Points
+Engine
+Altitude
+Trip
+Signal

 ## Hardware requirements
 - Raspberry Pi Model B (2B, 3B, 3B+)
 - SD card with Raspbian Stretch Lite installed